Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step1.md

 ## Installing Dependencies
 1\.
-Like we've already seen, you start by creating a simple playbook that shows that Ansible can run against your host machine:
+Like we've already seen, you start by creating a simple playbook that shows that Ansible can run against your host machine.
+We've already created a playbook.yml file, but you need to confirm that:

-`touch playbook.yml && \
-ls`{{execute HOST1}}
+`ls`{{execute HOST1}}

 2\.
 In `playbook.yml`, we specify on which hosts the playbook should run, as well as a set of tasks to run.
 Just implement the `ping` module for now, like before: